gexijin/openPay/README.md

 # Code Structure
 Main files for the Shiny App:
-1. **Global.R**   This file contains global variables, which are usually created by reading in data files.
+1. **global.R**   This file contains global variables, which are usually created by reading in data files.
-2. **UI.R**   This file defines user interface
+2. **ui.R**   This file defines user interface
-3. **Server.R** Server logic, such as functions to generate plots.
+3. **server.R** Server logic, such as functions to generate plots.